tylergusmyers/nba_analyzer/README.md

-# nba_analyzer
+# Nba_Analyzer

-Brief:
+## Brief:
-    When you are picking a fantasy basketball lineup, or any choice of chance for that matter, you have a plethora of tells and signs to aid you in making the right decision.
-Ultimately, we make our choices through a system of analyzation mixed with presumptions, hypothesis, and hunches.
-If you can manage these recipes in a way that success shines upon your lineup selections you may have a long fruitful career in a wide range of industries, whether it be stock picking, bond picking, maybe even a hedge fund, or good old fashioned fantasy basketball manager.
-    We are hoping to answer if there is any hope in our fantasy leagues by following what the experts do- that is selecting basketball players that are paid more than their peers, picking the players for our lineups that the General Managers pay to play for theres?
+When you are picking a fantasy basketball lineup, or any portfolio for that matter, there are a plethora of tells and signs to aid (or hinder) you in making good decisions.
+We are hoping to answer if there is any hope in our fantasy leagues by following what the experts do- that is selecting basketball players that are paid more than their peers, picking the players for our lineups that the real life General Managers pay for there players?
+What does a players salary tell us about their fantasy performance?

-    Maybe this will help us think about high expense funds, when there is often a low cost option readily available.. or maybe GM's in the NBA just need to have a look at our programming application.
+Maybe this will help us think following the experts into high expense funds, when there is often a low cost option readily available.. or maybe GM's in the NBA should look at our application when deciding how much they should pay their own Free Agents?

-User Needs:
+## User Needs:
     1) Help the user select players for their fantasy lineups
     2) Show volatility of a players gamescore
     3) Know what a basketball earns in salary for 2021

-Business Needs:
+## Business Needs:
     1) Pull a JSON request from the API
     2) Compile multiple player's boxscores in the same DataFrame
     3) Calculate game scores
     4) Plot performance data insightfully against a players current salary

+## How to Use // Code Structure

+## API's
+balldontlie

-Libraries and Programs:
+## Instalation, Required Libraries, and Programs:
+JSON
+Pandas

+## ScreenShots